SMOLKEYS/bluearchive-lscom/C3 - Magnum Advantage.md

 ///// POV: Shiro /////

-Bullets whizz around us as we make our way to the Sanctum Tower, with various thugs (as the group called them) blocking our way, stopping us from getting there.
+Bullets whizz around us as we make our way to the Sanctum Tower, with various delinquents and thugs (as the group called them) blocking our way, stopping us from getting there.
 Hasumi, Chinatsu me and the other 4 stay behind, while Suzumi and Yuuka take the frontlines.

 So far, our current formation is working relatively well; Hasumi and Chinatsu stay behind to provide heavy-hitting firepower and healing support if needed, while Suzumi stays somewhat close to us to provide extra firepower and disorient the enemies with her flashbangs, which then gives Yuuka the opportunity to gun them down with her dual-wield SMGs, which are apparently named "Logic" and "Reason".